Drug Rehab For Nurses

-As previously mentioned, it can be extremely difficult to spot a nurse who is addicted to drugs and/or alcohol, especially if he or she is a functional user.
+It can be extremely difficult to spot a nurse who is addicted to drugs and/or alcohol, especially if he or she is a functional user.
 However, when aware of what the signs are, it can become easier to determine.

 Each individual person, nurse or not, has his or her own set of symptoms that he or she will display when addicted.
 However, nurses tend to experience some, if not all, of the following when addicted to drugs and/or alcohol:

 - Going from job to job or hospital to hospital

 - Working nights so that there is less supervision

 - Smelling of alcohol or any other potent substance (e.g. marijuana)